reactivemanifesto/reactivemanifesto/README.md

 In an event-driven application, the components interact with each other through the production and consumption of *events*—discrete pieces of information describing facts.
 These events are sent and received in an asynchronous and non-blocking fashion.
 Event-driven systems tend to rely on *push* rather than *pull* or *poll*, i.e. they push data towards consumers when it is available instead of wasting resources by having the consumers continually ask for or wait on the data.

 - *Asynchronous* sending of events—also called *message-passing*—means that the application is highly concurrent by design and can make use of multicore hardware without changes.
 Any core within a CPU is able to process any message event, leading to a dramatic increase in opportunities for parallelization.
 - *Non-blocking* means the ability to make continuous progress in order to for the application to be *responsive* at all times, even under failure and burst scenarios.
+For this all resources needed for a response—for example CPU, memory and network—must not be monopolized.
 As such it can enable both lower latency, higher throughput and better *scalability*.

 Traditional server-side architectures rely on shared mutable state and blocking operations on a single thread.
 Both contribute to the difficulties encountered when scaling such a system to meet changing demands.
 Sharing mutable state requires synchronization, which introduces incidental complexity and non-determinism, making the program code hard to understand and maintain.
 Putting a thread to sleep by blocking uses up a finite resource and incurs a high wake-up cost.